dekuNukem/Vintage_Computer_ROM_Dumps/README.md

 **[CLICK ME FOR FULL SIZE SCANS](print_materials/adm_3a)**

+Dimension: 33 x 76.5mm

 ![Alt text](print_materials/photos/small.jpg)

 Fun fact!
 You can actually see it says "Dumb Terminal" on top half of the switch cover.
-Looks like the sticker was peeled it off before leaving the factory, the yellow glue residue is visible.
+Looks like the sticker was peeled off before leaving the factory, the yellow glue residue is visible.

 ![Alt text](print_materials/adm_3a/dumb.jpg)